SenPei-CU/SenPei-CU.github.io/_pages/about.md

 Latest News
 ======

+- **06/18/2024** I and Dr. Qing Yao attended NetSci 2024 in Quebec City, Canada.
+I presented our work on behavior-driven forecasts of neigbhorhood-level COVID-19 spread in New York City.
+Dr. Yao presented our study on superspreading and spatial spread of infectious diseases.

 - **01/11/2024** I joined the Data Science for Public Health Summit held at Columbia Mailman School of Public Health.
 I presented on data challenges in AI/ML for climate change and infectious disease research and participated in the panel discussion on AI/ML for climate and health.

 - **12/01/2023** Our R21 project entitled "Inference of heterogeneous transmission of antimicrobial resistant pathogens in health care settings" is awarded by NIAID.